hackshackers/hackshackers-hugo-content/blog/2011/01/michal-migurski-of-stamen-design-shows-his-latest-work-at-hackshackers-nyc-on-jan-11.md

 ---
 title: Michal Migurski of Stamen Design shows his latest work at Hacks/Hackers NYC on Jan.
 11
-tags: []
-categories:
-- Hackathons
-- Meetups
-- New York City
-- News
 authors:
 - Jennifer 8.
 Lee
 date: "2011-01-06"
 _migration:
   id: 1793
-  timestamp: 1482973864
+  timestamp: 1483471676
+tags:
+- Hackathons
+categories:
+- Meetups
+- News
+groups:
+- New York
 ---

 **Stamen Design** has developed a reputation as one of the country&#8217;s leading interactive design and data visualization studios.
 Its director of technology, [**Michal Migurski**][1], will [join Hacks/Hackers NYC to talk about his latest project][2], [This Tract][3], which combines government census data, data visualization tools, map tools and geolocation to better understand the area near where you are.